Ross Ulbricht

-In 2013, the Federal Bureau of Investigation (FBI) arrested Ulbricht and Silk Road was taken offline.
-In 2015, he was convicted of engaging in a continuing criminal enterprise, distributing narcotics, distributing narcotics by means of the internet, conspiracy to distribute narcotics, conspiracy to commit money laundering, conspiracy to traffic fraudulent identity documents, and conspiracy to commit computer hacking.
-He was sentenced to life in prison without the possibility of parole.
+In October 2013, the Federal Bureau of Investigation (FBI) arrested Ulbricht and took Silk Road offline.
+In 2015, he was convicted of engaging in a continuing criminal enterprise, distributing narcotics by means of the internet, conspiracy to commit money laundering, conspiracy to traffic fraudulent identity documents, and conspiracy to commit computer hacking.
+He was sentenced to double life in prison plus 40 years without the possibility of parole.
+Many decried the sentence as excessive, most notably members of the Libertarian Party and the "Free Ross" movement.
 Ulbricht's appeals to the U.S. Court of Appeals for the Second Circuit in 2017 and the U.S. Supreme Court in 2018 were unsuccessful.
-He is incarcerated at the United States Penitentiary in Tucson.
+After serving 12 years, he was released from prison in January 2025, when he received a full and unconditional pardon from U.S. President Donald Trump.

-Early life and education
+Early life

-Ulbricht grew up in Austin, Texas.
+Ulbricht was born and raised in Austin, Texas.
 He was a Boy Scout, attaining the rank of Eagle Scout.
-He attended West Ridge Middle School and Westlake High School, both near Austin, graduating from high school in 2002.
+He attended West Ridge Middle School and Westlake High School both in the Eanes Independent School District in the suburbs of Austin, graduating from high school in 2002.

-Ulbricht attended the University of Texas at Dallas on a full academic scholarship, and graduated in 2006 with a bachelor's degree in physics.
-He then attended Pennsylvania State University, where he was in a master's degree program in materials science and engineering and studied crystallography.
-By the time Ulbricht graduated, he had become interested in libertarian economic theory; he adhered to the political philosophy of Ludwig von Mises, supported Ron Paul, promoted agorism, and participated in college debates to discuss his economic views.
+Ulbricht attended the University of Texas at Dallas on a full academic scholarship and graduated in 2006 with a bachelor's degree in physics.
+Ulbricht received an additional scholarship to attend Pennsylvania State University, where he was in a master's degree program in materials science and engineering and studied crystallography.
+By the time Ulbricht graduated from his master's degree program, he had become interested in libertarian economic theory and adhered to the political philosophy of Ludwig von Mises, supported Ron Paul, promoted agorism, and participated in college debates to discuss his economic views.
 Ulbricht graduated from Penn State in 2009 and returned to Austin.
-He tried day trading and started a video game company; both ventures failed.
-He eventually partnered with his friend Donny Palmertree to help build an online used book seller, Good Wagon Books.
+He tried day trading and started a video game company, but neither venture succeeded.
+He eventually partnered with his friend Donny Palmertree to help build an online used bookseller, Good Wagon Books.